 - Wide receiver, by virtue of its role in the offense, has a number of current and former stars - included in the most consistent high-level performers of today are the current most single-season yards record holder Calvin Johnson, whose size (6'6", 230+), speed (can run 40 yards in under 4.4 seconds) and leaping ability make him an almost-literal Real Life Game Breaker (to the point that his nickname is actually Megatron), who in 2012 came just shy of 2,000 receiving yards and broke Jerry Rice's single-season record; Andre Johnson, who has put up nearly equally insane statistics while being a prime target on a largely mediocre team for his entire career; and Larry Fitzgerald.

 - The tight end usually lines up alongside or offset from the offensive line (in other words, they line up tight on the ends of the offensive line).
 Tight ends are often used to block and were originally intended solely for that role, but are eligible receivers and most passing plays are now designed with the tight end as an option.
 Any given play may have anywhere from 0 to 4 tight ends.
-Some famous recent tight ends are Shannon Sharpe, Tony Gonzalez, Jason Witten (currently the top receiver from the Dallas Cowboys, beating out all the actual wide receivers), Antonio Gates, and Rob Gronkowski, who in 2011 obliterated virtually every single season record ever posted at the position.
+Some famous recent tight ends are Shannon Sharpe, Tony Gonzalez, Jason Witten (currently the top all-time receiver, in terms of number of catches, from the Dallas Cowboys, beating out all the actual wide receivers), Antonio Gates, and Rob Gronkowski, who in 2011 obliterated virtually every single season record ever posted at the position.

 - There is also an increasing trend of using H-backs (hybrid-back), players who can both fill the tight end and fullback roles.
 (An H-Back is more of a skill set rather than a designated position.
 During any given play an H-Back will act as either a full back or a tight end though due to pre-snap motion their role on the given play may be faked to the opposing defense) Chris Cooley, formerly of the Washington Redskins, was a prototypical H-back.